-This Agreement shall be effective as of January 1, 1981, and the terms and provisions of this Agreement shall continue in full force and effect until December 31, 1983, subject only to the reopening by the parties to negotiate the rates of pay for employees for the year 1983.
-These negotiations for 1983 rates of pay shall commence on or before November 1, 1982.
+This agreement shall be effective as of January 1, 1984, and the terms and provisions of this agreement shall continue in full force and effect until December 31, 1986.

 IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be signed by their respective officers the day and year first above written.